Dear sweet babies,

 The biggest “first” for this month is probably eating “solids”.
 You tried out high chairs for the first time, and we started feeding you some rice cereal and oatmeal.
 (Separate post on that coming soon.)

 There are still no teeth to be found in either of your mouths, but you’re both still grabbing and gnawing on everything you possibly can.
 I’m sure that soon we’ll finally see some baby pearlies pop through.

 You both can rotate on your tummy to turn to something you like.
 It’s pretty fun.
-Emmett, you now rotate in the crib if you’re in your sleepsack, and Malcolm, you recently started scooting up the crib on your back.
+E, you now rotate in the crib if you’re in your sleepsack, and M, you recently started scooting up the crib on your back.

 You are both really good at standing.
 You’ve been doing it for a couple months, but now, we only have to hold you lightly to balance–you fully support your entire weight on your strong little chunky legs!

 No crawling or anything yet.
 Thank goodness–I’m not in any hurry for that to happen!
 But, when I hold you, sometimes you do this jumpy-leg thing, and I wonder if that is a crawling pre-cursor.

 M, you have mastered tripod sitting and can now sit unassisted for quite awhile, provided you don’t try to look up too far, or you topple over.
 E, you’ve got tripod sitting and are almost ready to sit up without guidance.